CSD 501 Aural Rehabilitation (3 credits)

 Examines the role of speech-language pathologists in the provision of various forms of counseling to individuals with communication disorders and their families.

 CSD 584 Clinical Practicum: Proseminar - On campus (1 credit)

 The emphasis of this class is to prepare the student for clinical practicum, laying the foundation for both onsite and offsite placements.
-Documentation, ethics, intervention and evaluation techniques are all taught with the assistance of 2nd year mentors and the clinical supervisor.
+Documentation, ethics, intervention, and evaluation techniques are all taught with the assistance of second-year mentors and the clinical supervisor.
 Class time is used to teach fundamentals and expose students to a variety of professionals working in the field that will describe various placement sites.

 CSD 585 Clinical Practicum—On Campus (3 credits)